yingw787/slogo_team12/DESIGN.md

 ###Team Responsibilities

+Front-end: Dan and Shari
+Back-end: Elizabeth and Ying
 I worked pretty much exclusively on front-end for Cell Society, so I am pretty comfortable with the UI side of JavaFX.
 That said, I also have some ideas for how to implement the back-end for this project, so I am totally happy to take on whatever needs to be done!
 Also, I'm TAing a class on functional programming, so I would be comfortable trying to work with some of that (I think that would be mostly back-end).